 For barcoding, standardization should help accelerate construction of a comprehensive, consistent reference library of DNA sequences and development of economical technologies for species identification.
-The goal is that anyone, anywhere, anytime should be able quickly and accurately to identify the species of a specimen, whatever its condition.
+The goal is that anyone, anywhere, anytime be able to identify quickly and accurately the species of a specimen whatever its condition.